thediveo/lxkns/README.md

 - tested with Go 1.13-1.16.

-- supports even the new(er) "time" Linux-kernel namespaces.
+- also supports "time" Linux-kernel namespaces (where available).

 Watch the short overview video how to find your way around discovery web
 frontend: